alex-maleno/Fuzzing-Module/README.md

 ## How to create an AFL++ Docker Container
  - First, open the Docker desktop app on your computer, otherwise the next step will throw an error.
  - In your terminal, run the following command `docker pull aflplusplus/aflplusplus`
  - After this command has run, you should be able to open the Docker app and see the AFL++ container under the Container/Apps tab.
 Next to the container, it should say `aflplusplus/aflplusplus` in blue.
- --if you do not see a new Container, go to the Images tab (also on the left) and find the most recent aflplusplus/aflplusplus image.
+    - if you do not see a new Container, go to the Images tab (also on the left) and find the most recent aflplusplus/aflplusplus image.
 Hover over it, click run on the far right, and then create a new container.
 Once you have created the container, return to the Container / Apps tab.
  - Hover over that container, and click the play button to start the container (if there is a stop button instead of a play button, then the container is already running).
  - Click on the CLI button, which has ">_" in a circle.
-This will open a new command line window that is already within y our AFL++ docker container.
+This will open a new command line window that is already within your AFL++ docker container.
+ - You should be in the `AFLplsuplus` directory (you can confirm this with `pwd`).
+Once there, `make` the AFL++ executables.
+This will take several minutes.
+Once it is done `make`ing, you can close the CLI.

 ## How to create Target Docker Container